 So, start installing CPU-Z. Once done, you now need to start CPU-Z…

-To find out if our RAM (Random-Access Memory) is running in Dual Channel Mode, we now just have to look for the Label called “Channels #”.
-If you can read “Dual” beside it, then everything is ok and your RAM is running in Dual Channel Mode.
-You would read “Single” there if your RAM is running in the slower Single Channel Mode.
-That is all… you now know in what kind of Mode your Memory is running.
+To find out if our RAM (Random-Access Memory) is running in dual channel mode, we now just have to look for the label called “Channels #”.
+If you can read “Dual” beside it, then everything is ok and your RAM is running in dual channel mode.
+You would read “Single” there if your RAM is running in the slower single channel mode.
+That is all… you now know in what kind of mode your memory is running.

-But as you can see, you can find some other Informations about your RAM there.
-For example the Type of Ram you did integrate in your System.. like DDR2, DDR3 and so.
-The size of your RAM.. in my Case I have 8GB (8192 Mbytes) DDR3 RAM integrated as you can see on the Image.
+But as you can see, you can find some other information about your RAM there.
+For example the type of RAM you did integrate in your system.. like DDR2, DDR3 and so.
+I can find information’s about the size of your memory, in my case in the screenshot I have 8GB (8192 Mbytes) DDR3 RAM integrated.

-You can also find out further Information on what kind of Dual Channel Mode you run under “DC Mode”..
+You can also find out further information on what kind of dual channel mode you run under “DC Mode”..
 Unganged (2x64bit Dual Channel) or Ganged Mode (1x128bit Dual Channel).
-Then you can find out your NB Frequency (Northbridge Frequency), DRAM Frequency and everything about the Latencys and Timings of your RAM.
+Then you can find out your NB Frequency (Northbridge Frequency), DRAM frequency and everything about the latency and timings of your RAM.

-That was all about Memory but as you can imagine when you see the other Tabs..
-CPU-Z can give you indeed Informations on all your other System Components like CPU Informations, Mainboard and Graphicdevice Informations and so on.
-It´s a nifty and small Tool I often suggest if People ask me how to find out some Informations about the own System Devices.
-Hope that helped and hope you understand now how to find out if your System Memory is running in Dual Channel Mode.
+That was all about memory but as you can imagine when you see the other tabs, CPU-Z can give you some helpful information’s about all your other system components like CPU information’s, mainboard and graphics card related information’s.
+It´s a nifty and small tool I often suggest if people ask me how to find out more about the own system hardware.

 I hope that helped and I hope you understand now how to find out if your system memory is running in dual channel mode.

 – How to find out if your system memory is faulty